Thirupparaithurai

 Thirupparaitturai is a village in the Srirangam taluk of Tiruchirappalli district in Tamil Nadu, India.
 It is situated on the south bank of the River Cauvery.
-Trichy-Karur National High Way, Trichy-Palakkad Railway Line (Railway Station: Elamanur) have been laid through this village.
+Trichy-Coimbatore National Highway, Trichy-Palakkad Railway Line (Railway Station: Elamanur) have been laid through this village.
 It is 16 kilometers away from Trichy.
 The place is known for Paraithurainathar temple.

 History

 The ancient Shiva Temple is at a bosom of this village.
 There were a lot of parai trees in ancient days.
 As parai trees had grown in abundance in this village in olden days this village is called Thiru "parai" thurai.

 This village is also a home to Shri Rajagopalan Swami.
 The 150 year old temple is adjacent to the Shiva temple.